At a Glance: Best Dual Stage Triggers for AR-15 Rifle

-The drop-in design is built for lower receivers with .154″ pins and is very easy to install.
+A drop-in ar 15 design is built for lower receivers with .154″ pins and is very easy to install.
 Users of this trigger rarely ever report issues with installation.
 It’s also built to fit most AR-15 models, so you don’t have to worry about it not being compatible with your AR-15 rifle.

 The sheer convenience and versatility of the Triggertech TT-AR-15 Adjustable Trigger make it ideal for hunters, competition shooters, or just casual shooters.
 The fact that you can change the pull weight gives this drop-in dual-stage AR-15 trigger a great advantage over other triggers on the market right now.

 - Stainless steel, corrosion-free design

 - Rolling friction component allows for greater accuracy when shooting